 Peaches & Rose, the oldest members in an existing flock of 18.
 Each bird wears a brightly colored I.D. leg band so I can keep track of age, breed, color, sex, and where they originated from.
-Otherwise, alike breeds of same color can often look the same.
+Otherwise, breeds of the same color can often look the same.

 As an example, these two hens are both broody on a regular basis, only the one on the right will stay on her eggs until they hatch.
-The bird on the left perhaps has good intentions, but gets bored with the idea of being a Mom and sometimes abandons the nest after a week or so.
+The bird on the left perhaps has good intentions but gets bored with the idea of being a Mom and sometimes abandons the nest after a week or so.